 Employees are also expected to observe good habits of grooming and personal hygiene at all times and to avoid any personal practices or preferences that may be offensive to others.

 5.7.2.1 UNIFORMS

-Physical plant, environmental services, and public safety employees are required to wear uniforms and have their I.D. cards readily available.
+Public Safety employees are required to wear uniforms and have their I.D. cards readily available.

 5.7.3 Work Schedule